 Additive/Variant Analysis: This research is addictive.
 Key terms such as APA style learning, how to access academic literature online learning, and academic writing are essential to successful graduate degree completion.

 Contextualization: As a graduate student, the researcher hit the nail on the head with this one.
 When I started my master's program online, there was a huge learning curve, not so much academically but systematically.
 In other words, although the work was mildly challenging, formatting it for online submission gave me angst.
-Furthermore, I can personally confirm the authors' findings in that it’s extremely important to master time management, “so to speak,” while attending graduate school online.
+Furthermore, I can confirm the authors' findings in that it’s extremely important to master time management, “so to speak,” while attending graduate school online.

 Lastly, it was my experience that those of us who made it successfully through the program decided to embrace, trust, and finish the process.